RNA medicines: Potential for Germany as a business location

 Most of the projects using mRNA are still aimed at developing further Covid 19 vaccines.
 However, companies in Germany and around the world have long been working on vaccines for other infectious diseases, as the vfa shows on its list of mRNA vaccines in development.

-Novel therapeutic drugs with mRNA are being developed against, among other things, cancers and metabolic disorders that are difficult to treat, such as cystic fibrosis.
-The consulting firm Boston Consulting Group estimates that there could be initial international approvals for therapeutic mRNA medicines from 2025.
+Novel therapeutic drugs with mRNA are being developed to treat cancers (e.g. ovarian cancer) and metabolic disorders that are difficult to treat, such as cystic fibrosis.

 Projects for medicines with other types of RNA